Notgnoshi/includegraph/README.md

 1. A `compile_commands.json` compilation database for your project
 2. The project source code, including any generated files.
+3. An environment in which `includegraph.py` can invoke the compiler specified by the compilation database.

+   E.g., if the database uses a compiler from a Yocto eSDK toolchain, you'll need to source the `environment-stup-*` script prior to invoking `includegraph.py`.

 ## How do I get a compilation database?